 2. Specify the required parameter values on the Resources and limits tab.

-3. If the VM requires adding resources without rebooting, enable the Add resources without restarting the VM option.
+3. If the VM requires adding vCPU and RAM without rebooting, enable the Increase CPU and RAM values without rebooting option.

 To apply this setting, the VM will be rebooted.